 Happy Independence Day Equatorial Guinea!
 The country will be celebrating its 53rd anniversary of Independence on October 12.
 This special day holds an important position in the history of Equatorial Guinea, as it marks the country’s freedom its former colonial masters.
 This is the day when Equatorial Guinea finally gained complete independence from Spain after being one of its colonies for nearly 300 years.

 Equatorial Guinea celebrates its Independence Day on October 12, every year.
 It’s a small country located in Central Africa, which was once an African colony of Spain, called Spanish Guinea.
-The country struggled a lot and started an independence movement which included a series of activities whose ultimate aim was to end the occupation of Spain in Equatorial Guinea.
+The country struggled a lot and started an independence movement that included a series of activities whose ultimate aim was to end the occupation of Spain in Equatorial Guinea.

 With increasing nationalist sentiment and intensifying pressure from the United Nations General Assembly, the journey to independence became clear-cut.
-On 12th October 1968, Spanish Guinea turned into Republic of Equatorial Guinea, with Francisco Macias Nguema as the first President.
+On 12th October 1968, Spanish Guinea turned into the Republic of Equatorial Guinea, with Francisco Macias Nguema as the first President.